capitalpb/advent_of_code_2023/README.md

 challenges where you either wait for 2 hours to get an answer, or have to come up with a fancy mathematical way of solving things, but after changing my `i32` distance to an `i64`, it calculated just fine and instantly.
-I guess only storing the locations of galaxys and not dealing with the entire grid was good enough to keep the performance down.
+I guess only storing the locations of galaxies and not dealing with the entire grid was good enough to keep the performance down.